 Now I’m not going to suggest the A6000 is anywhere near as good as the D4s: one is a consumer camera and the other a professional workhorse.
 But the fact remains the A6000 shot as fast and given a sufficiently predictable target in daylight conditions, could keep it in focus too.
 For me as someone who backpacks around, the size and weight are the real killer aspects of the Sony and I caught him looking enviously at times.
 As much as I love shooting sports with a high-end camera, I know which one I’d be happiest carrying to an event like this.

 I also think it’s important that we’re even having this discussion.
 Of course the A6000 is in a different class to the D4s, but as my photos here have hopefully demonstrated, a consumer mirrorless camera can come home with some surprisingly respectable results.
 Vive le Tour.
 Vive mirrorless!Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!